Caterpillar Inc.: Labor practices

 During the strikes, Caterpillar used management employees in an attempt to maintain production.
 It suspended research and development work, sending thousands of engineers and other non-bargained for employees into their manufacturing and assembly facilities to replace striking or locked out union members.

 Rather than continuing to fight the United Auto Workers, Caterpillar chose to make itself less vulnerable to the traditional bargaining tactics of organized labor.
 One way was by outsourcing much of their parts production and warehouse work to outside firms.
 In another move, according to UAW officials and industry analysts, Caterpillar began to execute a "southern strategy".
 This involved opening new, smaller plants, termed "focus facilities", in right-to-work states.
-Caterpillar opened these new facilities in Clayton and Sanford, North Carolina; Greenville, South Carolina; Corinth, Mississippi; Dyersburg, Tennessee; Griffin and LaGrange, Georgia; Seguin, Texas; and North Little Rock, Arkansas.
+Caterpillar opened these new facilities in Clayton and Sanford, North Carolina; Fountain Inn, South Carolina; Corinth, Mississippi; Dyersburg, Tennessee; Griffin and LaGrange, Georgia; Seguin, Texas; and North Little Rock, Arkansas.

 In 2012, the company locked out workers at a locomotive plant in London, Ontario, Canada and demanded some accept up to a 50% cut in pay, in order to become cost-competitive with comparable Caterpillar manufacturing facilities in the United States.
 The move created controversy in Canada, with some complaining the plant was acquired under false pretenses.
 Retail store Mark's Work Wearhouse began pulling Caterpillar boots from its shelves as a result.

 On May 1, 2012, 780 members of the International Association of Machinists and Aerospace Workers Local Lodge 851 went on strike.
 An agreement was reached in August, resulting in a 6-year wage freeze.
 Striking workers expressed anger about the freeze given the company's record 2011 profits and CEO Oberhelman's 60% salary increase.